Haymarket affair: Rally at Haymarket Square

 The rally began peacefully under a light rain on the evening of May 4.
-August Spies, Albert Parsons, and the Rev. Samuel Fielden spoke to a crowd estimated variously at between 600 and 3,000 while standing in an open wagon adjacent to the square on Des Plaines Street.
+Spies, Parsons, and Reverend Samuel Fielden spoke to a crowd estimated variously at between 600 and 3,000 while standing in an open wagon adjacent to the square on Des Plaines Street.
 A large number of on-duty police officers watched from nearby.

 Paul Avrich, a historian specializing in the history of anarchism, quotes Spies as saying:

 There seems to prevail the opinion in some quarters that this meeting has been called to inaugurate a riot, hence these warlike preparations on the part of so-called 'law and order.'
 However, let me tell you at the beginning that this meeting has not been called for any such purpose.
 The object of this meeting is to explain the general situation of the eight-hour movement and to throw light upon various incidents in connection with it.

 Following Spies' speech, the crowd was addressed by Parsons, the Alabama-born editor of the radical English-language weekly The Alarm.
 The crowd was so calm that Mayor Carter Harrison III, who had stopped by to watch, walked home early.
-Parsons spoke for almost an hour before standing down in favor of the last speaker of the evening, the English-born socialist, anarchist, and labor activist Methodist pastor Rev. Samuel Fielden, who delivered a brief ten-minute address.
+Parsons spoke for almost an hour before standing down in favor of the last speaker of the evening, the English-born socialist, anarchist, and labor activist Methodist pastor Fielden, who delivered a brief ten-minute address.
 Many of the crowd had already left as the weather was deteriorating.

 A New York Times article, with the dateline May 4, and headlined "Rioting and Bloodshed in the Streets of Chicago ...
 Twelve Policemen Dead or Dying", reported that Fielden spoke for 20 minutes, alleging that his words grew "wilder and more violent as he proceeded".
 Another New York Times article, headlined "Anarchy's Red Hand", dated May 6, opens with: "The villainous teachings of the Anarchists bore bloody fruit in Chicago tonight and before daylight at least a dozen stalwart men will have laid down their lives as a tribute to the doctrine of Herr Johann Most."
 (Most was a German-American anarchist theorist and leader, who was not in Chicago.)
 The article referred to the strikers as a "mob" and used quotation marks around the term "workingmen".